dongyx/shsub/README.md

 Shsub
 =====

-Shsub is a template engine of the shell language, implemented in C.
+Shsub is a fast template engine for Shell.

 The following file `notes.html.tpl` demonstrates a simple template: